DaFuqs/Blahaj/README.md

   own projects.
 - The icon of this project is the Blobhaj by Heatherhorns, and is licensed under a Creative Commons Attribution 4.0 International License.
-- Most ingame images are from the original creator Hibiii.
+- Some ingame images are from the original creator Hibiii.